 \section{Conclusion}

-We have presented a novel implicit neural surface using a patch-based representation with a grid-based local training and merging strategy. \textit{Patch-Grid} performs CSG operations locally in grid-based cells to significantly improve the robustness of the patch-based representation, compared with the prior work~\cite{Guo2022NHRep} using a global approach.
-Moreover, \textit{Patch-Grid} is capable of dealing with a wide variety of shapes including thin geometries, open surfaces.
-We evaluate \textit{Patch-Grid} on various 3D shapes to validate its superiority to existing works in terms of robustness, efficiency, accuracy, and versatility.
+We have presented a novel implicit neural surface using a patch-based representation with a merge grid to enable a local training and merging strategy. \textit{Patch-Grid} performs CSG operations locally in merge grid cells to significantly improve the robustness of the patch-based representation, compared with the prior work~\cite{Guo2022NHRep} using a global approach.
+Moreover, \textit{Patch-Grid} can handle geometric features that previous methods fail to reproduce, such as thin geometries or open surfaces.
+We evaluate \textit{Patch-Grid} on various shapes to validate its superiority to existing works in terms of reconstruction quality, robustness, and efficiency.

-There are several limitations to our method.
-(1) \textit{Patch-Grid} assumes a preprocessing stage that provides us with meaningful segmentation for models.
-A shape segmentation procedure is needed as a preprocessing step for our method.
-(2) Currently, \textit{Patch-Grid} cannot represent non-manifold surfaces, which is a task that would need further research.
-Furthermore, it is an interesting topic for future research to explore the potential of \textit{Patch-Grid} to support structure-level or semantic-level shape editing and shape manipulation due to its flexible representation with patch-wise latent spaces.